Tupac Shakur: Murder and aftermath

-In 2002, investigative journalist Chuck Philips, after a year of work, reported in the Los Angeles Times that Anderson, a Southside Compton Crip, having been attacked by Suge and Shakur's entourage at the MGM Hotel after the boxing match, had fired the fatal gunshots, but that Las Vegas police had interviewed him only once, briefly, before his death in an unrelated shooting.
+In 2002, investigative journalist Chuck Philips, after a year of work, reported in the Los Angeles Times that Anderson, a Southside Compton Crip, having been attacked by Suge and Shakur's entourage at the MGM Hotel after the boxing match, had fired the fatal gunshots, but that Las Vegas Metropolitan Police had interviewed him only once, briefly, before his death in an unrelated shooting.
 Philips's 2002 article also alleges the involvement of Christopher "Notorious B.I.G."
 Wallace and several within New York City's criminal underworld.
 Both Anderson and Wallace denied involvement, while Wallace offered a confirmed alibi.
 Music journalist John Leland, in The New York Times, called the evidence "inconclusive".

 In 2011, via the Freedom of Information Act, the FBI released documents related to its investigation which described an extortion scheme by the Jewish Defense League (classified as "a right wing terrorist group" by the FBI) that included making death threats against Shakur and other rappers, but did not indicate a direct connection to his murder.

+On July 18, 2023, the Las Vegas Metropolitan Police Department executed a search warrant in connection with Shakur's murder.
+On September 29, 2023, the AP reported that Las Vegas Metropolitan Police had arrested a suspect, Duane "Keefe D" Davis, in Shakur's murder.
+Police had two months previously served a search warrant at his wife's home in the Las Vegas suburb of Henderson.
+Davis pleaded not guilty on November 2, 2023, in Las Vegas.
+As of February 2025, Davis' trial is set to start on February 9, 2026.
+As of January 2025, Davis remains in prison.
+On September 3, 2025, Davis was ordered to also serve a 16 to 40 month prison sentence for a separate jailhouse fight-related conviction he received in April 2025.